Almost half of Germans support participation in a possible peacekeeping mission in Ukraine - survey.

 Read also

-- We are tired: Trump made a sharp statement about the war in Ukraine
+- Trump made a statement regarding air defense for Ukraine